-Information protection policies can be applied at the database and segment level in IMS InfoSphere Guardium for IBM System z steps up to this challenge by providing a new S-TAP software agent for IMS that leverages existing IBM event capture technology in the form of the z/OS System Logger.
+InfoSphere Guardium for IBM System z steps up to this challenge by providing a new S-TAP software agent for IMS.
 One S-TAP agent is needed for each IMS instance with a single audit server being shared across S-TAP for IMS agents.

 Each agent can protect information by implementing policies and capturing IMS events in real time at both the IMS database level and the segment level.
-IMS events captured include all associated with both IMS online regions and IMS batch jobs.
+IMS events captured include all

-- DB READs,
+- DB READs, - INSERTs.

-- INSERTs.

-- UPDATEs

-- and DELETEs